-MODULE 3: PLANETARY METHOD, MOON PHASES & ASPECTS , EVOLUTIONARY TRANSITS & PROGRESSIONS
+MODULE 3: DETERMINING PLANETARY FUNCTION (part 2), UNDERSTANDING ASPECTS EVOLUTIONARY, THE EVOLUTIONARY POTENTIAL OF TRANSITS & PROGRESSIONS

-Since it is so important in EA chart analysis, the first part of this third module offers more opportunity to practice the Planetary Method.
-Using several case studies I show you how you can apply it successfully.
+Since it is so important in EA chart analysis, the first part of this third module offers more opportunity to practice determining planetary function.
+Using several case studies I show you how you can do this.
 The charts discussed in this part also serve as an overhaul of all the work done so far.
 More practice is offered in setting up the Evolutionary Axis, how to put into words the resistance felt by the Moon and its response to it (and how to recognize it when working with clients), how to interpret special placements you might encounter as you go through an analysis of the Evolutionary Axis, etc.

 In the second part of this module we will discover how the original evolutionary intent of a planet – which we established using the Planetary Method – at a certain point in time makes its influence felt in a certain area of a person´s life.
 This certain point in time can be via transits or via secondary progressions (primary directions and solar arcs will not be looked at since the EA reasoning is the same and these techniques can be learned elsewhere.
 There are many teachers – better equipped than I am in these matters – who offer courses on these and other predictive techniques)

 An example may illustrate the approach followed: what happened when Jung´s secondary progressed Mercury reached the 8th house of choice, which it rules?